jmcelroy5/Biking-Across-the-US/_posts/2014-05-13-high-climbs-and-high-culture.md

 ![alt text](http://i.imgur.com/12OIlXAl.jpg)

-I spent the entire morning crawling up impossibly long ascents at no more than 5mph.
-It was exhausting, and after a few hours of nonstop climbing all I could do was laugh at the road that rose endlessly upward.
+I spent the entire morning crawling up impossibly long ascents.
+It was exhausting, and after a few hours of climbing all I could do was laugh at the road that rose endlessly upward.
 At each bend in the road I kept hoping for a reprieve around the corner, but more often than not there was just more climbing.
-At least I had great weather for it, though, 80 degrees and sunny, perfect for enjoying the views of the Shenandoah Valley below.
+At least I had great weather for it, 80 degrees and sunny, perfect for enjoying the views of the Shenandoah Valley below.

 ![alt text](http://i.imgur.com/Ki8RJ30l.jpg)